Caldarie/flutter_tflite_audio/README.md

   * numThreads -  Higher threads will reduce inferenceTime.
 However, cpu usage will be higher.

-  * numOfInferences - determines the number of inferences you want to loop.
+  * numOfInferences - determines how many times you want to repeat the inference.

-  * sampleRate - determines the number of samples per second.
+  * sampleRate - A higher sample rate will improve accuracy.
 Recommened values are 16000, 22050, 44100

   * recordingLength - determines the size of your tensor input.
-If the value is not below or equal to your tensor input, it will crash.
+If the value is not equal to your tensor input, it will crash.

   * bufferSize - Make sure this value is equal or below your recording length.
+To lower bufferSize, its important to divide its recording_length by 2.
+For example 44032, 22016, 11008, 5504...

-A very high value may not allow the recording enough time to capture your voice.
-A lower value will give more time, but it'll be more cpu intensive Remember that this value varies depending on your device.
+   Be aware that a higher value may not allow the recording enough time to capture your voice.
+A lower value will give more time, but it'll be more cpu intensive.
+Remember that the optimal value varies depending on the device.

 ## Android Installation & Permissions
-Add the permissions below to your AndroidManifest.
+1. Add the permissions below to your AndroidManifest.
 This could be found in  <YourApp>/android/app/src folder.
 For example:

 ```
 <uses-permission android:name="android.permission.RECORD_AUDIO" />
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

-Edit the following below to your build.gradle.
+2. Edit the following below to your build.gradle.
 This could be found in <YourApp>/app/src/For example:

 ```
 aaptOptions {
         noCompress 'tflite'
 ```

+3. **If you are using Google's Teachable Machine, you need to enable select-ops under dependencies:**

+dependencies {
+    compile 'org.tensorflow:tensorflow-lite-select-tf-ops:+'
+}

 ## iOS Installation & Permissions
 1. Add the following key to Info.plist for iOS.
 This ould be found in <YourApp>/ios/Runner